millioncode/Mentoring-Udemy-iOS-Apps/README.md

 - Learned the "do-catch-try" method to throw errors if the code doesn't work.

 ### Quiz App
+- Learned to incorporate Objective-C into Swift project
+- Learned MVC
+- Lerned to manage files correctly and have seperate files tied together.

 ## Random Playground Files